mesur-io/post-quantum-signatures/draft-ietf-cose-post-quantum-signatures.md

 ## Side channel attacks

 Implementations of the signing algorithm SHOULD protect the secret key from side-channel attacks.
 Multiple best practices exist to protect against side-channel attacks.
-Any implementation of the the CRYSTALS-Dilithium signing algorithm SHOULD utilize the following best practices at a minimum:
+Any implementation of the the CRYSTALS-Dilithium, Falcon or Sphincs+ signing algorithms SHOULD utilize the following best practices at a
+minimum:

 - Constant timing - the implementation should ensure that constant time is utilized in operations
 - Sequence and memory access persistance - the implemention SHOULD execute the exact same